inrialearninglab/ai4t/docs/1-Mooc/general-presentation/0-2-conditions-of-use-of-the-mooc-and-its-contents/0-2-1-conditions-of-use.en.md

 title: 0.2.1 Conditions of use of the content of the Mooc
 description: How to use the Mooc resources - licences, precaution of use
 ---
+??? info "Metadata"
+    - Id: EU.AI4T.O1.M0.2.1t
+    - Title: 0.2.1 Conditions of use of the content of the Mooc
+    - Type: text
+    - Description: How to use the Mooc resources - licences, precaution of use
+    - Subject: Artificial Intelligence for and by Teachers
+    - Authors:
+        - AI4T
+    - Licence: CC BY 4.0
+    - Date: 2022-11-15

 # Conditions of use of the content of the Mooc

 ## Terms of use